Wellbeing and Health

 The Courtauld Hardship Fund

 The Courtauld Hardship Fund provides short-term emergency funds to meet the immediate financial needs of students registered at The Courtauld Institute of Art.
 It is intended to provide support for short-term urgent needs, such as living costs and rent, and cannot be used in payment of tuition fees.
-Undergraduate students who require regular, long-term funding are advised to consider applying for a Courtauld Bursary.

 To be eligible you must meet all the criteria below: